reagent-project/reagent-cookbook/d3/README.md

 ...
 ```

-Next, let'd add our code to a *did-mount* component.
+Next, let's add our code to a *did-mount* function.

 ```clojure
 (ns d3.views.home-page)